Non Alcoholic Fatty Liver

 3. Gut issues and SIBO

 Diagnosis can be made through regular labs.
-There is a misconception that liver enzymes are a reliable predictor of fatty liver.
-I have learnt that they are not always.
-Half of the patients with NAFLD have liver enzymes that fall within normal reference ranges.
+There is a misconception that liver enzymes are a reliable predictor of fatty liver, but as a leading naturopathic doctor in Singapore, I have learned otherwise.
+Half of my patients with NAFLD have liver enzymes that fall within normal reference ranges.
 GGT is usually higher in NAFLD, other liver enzymes are higher in NASH.
-Serum ferritin, other inflammation markers, fasting insulin are all important markers to check.
-Although, ultrasound may be used to screen fatty liver but may not be reliable in obese patients.
+Serum ferritin, other inflammation markers, and fasting insulin are all important markers to check.
+An ultrasound may be used to screen fatty liver, but may not be reliable in obese patients.

 • Whole foods low carb diet